rust-lang/book/second-edition/nostarch/chapter16.md

 in Chapter 15 to allow us to mutate contents inside an `Rc<T>`, we use `Mutex<T>` to mutate contents inside of an `Arc<T>`.

-Another thing to note is that Rust can't prevent us from all kinds of logic errors when using `Mutex<T>`.
+Another thing to note is that Rust can’t prevent us from all kinds of logic errors when using `Mutex<T>`.
 Recall from Chapter 15 that using `Rc<T>` came with the risk of creating reference cycles, where two `Rc<T>` values refer to each other, causing memory leaks.
 Similarly, `Mutex<T>` comes the risk of